Donate to our appeal

 Today its use is a little different, however with a portion of our appeal, we are planning to create a new heating system that should enable us to return at least a small number of orchids to this elegant building, partially returning it to its original use.
 Other repairs will include new blinds and a watering system that uses the existing under floor water storage tank.

 The Orchid House was originally restored in 2003, back to a good representation of its former glory.
-When Alison Ticehurst first began to unearth the garden from years of neglect, it was just a skeleton of the building we see today, however it now needs some urgent remedial attention to bring it back to a good standard of repair to enable us to enjoy it into the future.
+When Alison Ticehurst first began to unearth the garden from years of neglect, it was a skeleton of the building we see today.
+However it now needs some urgent remedial attention to bring it back to a good standard of repair to enable us to enjoy it into the future.

-If you would like to donate to our Orchid House appeal, please use the button below to go straight to our Local Giving Appeal Page.
+If you would like to donate to our Orchid House appeal, please use the button below to go straight to our Local Giving page.